 Like the first plyo, it’s a tough mix of cardio plyometric exercises that will leave your legs burning.
-Except this time it approaches sixty minutes of hell (fun?).
-Make it through this and you’ll be really sore (but with a better body).
+This time it approaches sixty minutes of hell (fun?).
+Make it through this and you’ll be really sore (with a better body).

 This is similar to recovery, except it’s longer and more complete.
 After the intensity that precedes it, Max recovery days will seem like a piece of cake.

-In summary, if you want to take your workout to a new level, give Insanity a try.
+In summary, if you want to take your workout to a new level, try Insanity.
 Keep in mind, you can always mix and match while you do it.
-I continued running and hiking while doing it.
+I continued running and hiking.
 I also did some bicep work since since the program is weak on that muscle group.

 While you should always consult with a doctor, Shaun T advises starting out by doing the most that you can.
 In other words, if you’re out of shape, you can start with just a couple of each move as you improve your endurance.
 Just do it.